Cummins originally sponsored this look at how to prepare your home before a vacation.

 - Place the water heater on “vacation mode” setting.

 - For long trips, put a trickle charge on car batteries.
 If rodents are a problem in the garage, place dryer sheets around the car to keep them from chewing on wires.
+Or plug an ultrasonic pest repeller into garage electrical outlets.
+They really work!

 Home Safety Measures: